Red-footed tortoise: Diet

-Discussing the diet of the red-footed tortoise is difficult due to the wide variety of foods it eats, the variety and seasonal availability of plants available across the extensive range, interpreting what field reports are trying to describe, and because studying fecal pellets gives very different results than what the animals are observed eating.
+Discussing the diet of the red-footed tortoise is difficult due to the wide variety of foods it eats, the variety and seasonal availability of plants available across the extensive range, interpreting what field reports are trying to describe, and because studying fecal pellets gives very different results from what the animals are observed eating.

 Forest-dwelling tortoises in the Chelonoidis, Indotestudo, Manouria, and Kinixys genera are omnivores with upper and lower intestines about the same length, while herbivorous genera such as Gopherus and Testudo have longer large intestines to digest fibrous grasses.
 Most omnivorous tortoises have no other specialized digestive structures, reflecting their generalized, flexible diet.

 The bulk of the diet is some sort of fruit or seed pod.
 Common fruits come from cacti (Opuntia), figs (Ficus), pehen (Acacia aroma), Spondias, Annona, Philodendron, bromeliads, and more.
 Up to five different kinds of fruits are often found in fecal pellets.
 The entire fruit is eaten, and the seeds are passed and can germinate, giving red- and yellow-footed tortoises a significant role in seed dispersal.
 Red-footed tortoises have been observed at the base of fruit trees, apparently waiting for fruit to fall.

 The rest of the diet includes grasses, leaves, flowers, roots, and shoots from a wide assortment of plants as well as fungi, live invertebrates (such as ants, termites, beetles, butterflies, snails, and worms), carrion, and feces (especially from foxes).
 Tortoises are often found at carcasses feeding until gorged, and occasionally eat small live animals such as snakes and rodents.
 Pebbles and sand are also often found in fecal pellets.